06 Dec How To Avoid Parasites While Travelling

 Foods to avoid when you have parasites

-You should avoid carbohydrates, coffee and dairy products.
+You should avoid carbohydrates, lemon, coffee, spicy food and dairy products.

-Garlic, oregano, bananas, carrots, beets, honey, apples and lots of bottled water!
+Garlic, oregano, bananas, carrots, beets, honey, apples, probiotics and lots of bottled water!

 If you already have a parasite, I recommend this book for learning more about how to get rid of parasites

-I hope this article help you to prevent a parasite on your travels!
-Parasites sucks!
+I hope this article helps you to prevent a parasite on your travels!
+Parasites suck!

 Have you experienced parasites while travelling, what did you do?
 Write a comment below.